-- 7. Remove the hub dust cap and cotter pin. - 8.
+- 6. Raise the front of the vehicle and support with jack stands. - 7.
+Remove the hub dust cap and cotter pin. - 8.
 While rotating the hub, tighten the spindle nut to 30 ft-lbs.
 This seats the bearings. - 9.
 Back off the spindle nut one flat until the hub turns, but is not loose. - 10.
 Spin the wheel and listen for any grinding noise.
 Any grinding noise may be an indication of worn or damaged wheel bearings.